theseus-rs/file-type/test_data/README.md

 # Test data generation

-The PRONOM test data is generated using the script provided by https://github.com/exponential-decay/skeleton-test-suite-generator.
+The crate generates files for testing purposes.
+The files are generated in the `test_data` directory for the source type they are generated from.